poult-lab/daily-word/english_words_ learning.md

 03.hostile /ˈhɒstaɪl/ /ˈhɑːstl/

-[adj] China and the United States: From Hostility to Engagement.
+[adj] China and the United States: From Hostility to Engagement. /NK leader calls for defining S. Korea as 'No. 1 hostile country' in Constitution

 "very unfriendly or aggressive and ready to argue or fight"